Self-hosted runtime control for agent actions

 The model is not the only risk.
 Outbound action is.

 Prompt filtering helps, but real damage happens when an agent calls an external API, hits an MCP server, posts to a webhook, or leaks sensitive output.
-TrapDefense sits in that execution path as a policy gate with audit evidence.
+TrapDefense gives teams a self-hosted control point for that execution path, with policy decisions and audit evidence.

 the real problem